Royal Helium (CVE:RHC) Shares Down 16.7% – Here’s Why

-Royal Helium Ltd. (CVE:RHC – Get Free Report)’s stock price traded down 16.7% during trading on Saturday .
+Royal Helium Ltd. (CVE:RHC – Get Free Report) dropped 16.7% during trading on Saturday .
 The stock traded as low as C$0.03 and last traded at C$0.03.
-233,144 shares traded hands during trading, a decline of 52% from the average session volume of 484,445 shares.
+Approximately 233,144 shares traded hands during trading, a decline of 52% from the average daily volume of 484,445 shares.
 The stock had previously closed at C$0.03.

 About Royal Helium